rethyxyz/Sainaimu/README.md

 }
 ```

-If any syntax error occurs in the configuration file, the program will fail to run, and the line/character in question will be highlighted for the user.
+If any syntax error occurs in the configuration file, the program will fail to run, and the line/character in question will be highlighted.

 ### FailCount
 ```